 When a card transaction is disputed (either at the request of the cardholder or by the cardholder’s bank), you may receive a chargeback.
 If a chargeback occurs, you will be charged for the amount of the transaction.

-Some of the reason for chargebacks may include:
+Some of the reason for chargebacks can include:

 - Merchandise is damaged in transit and arrives broken.